Endless to-do lists.

 We say: that’s fair.

-Start with small requests and work your way up.
-You’ll find that many people are more understanding than you might think.
-Especially as you become more productive in your increasingly positive and energetic mental state, bigger requests will be easier to make.
+Start with small requests and build the skill from there (yes, setting boundaries is a skill that must be learned like any other!).
+You’ll find that the people around you are more understanding than you might think.
+Especially as you become more productive in your increasingly positive and energetic mental state, boundaries will be easier to set.

 Deal with stress and anxiety at work by looking at the big picture.
-When having a hard time staying calm, assess the work situation objectively.
+When having a hard time staying calm, assess the work situation with a different perspective.
 What’s the worst that can happen if a deadline needs to be adjusted?
 Is telling a coworker “no” to a request so bad?
+Look back to past experience: was denying a request ever so bad?

-Chances are, it’s not going to be the end of your career, let alone the world.
+Chances are that it’s not going to be the end of your career, let alone the world.
 In fact, many will appreciate that you’re setting clear expectations and not making promises you can’t deliver on.

 When pressure is mounting, it can help to stay focused on solutions, not problems.
 Keep your eye on the bigger goals, and don’t get caught up in the hurdles along the way.
 When you are confident that you’ll achieve the goal despite the drawbacks, calm naturally settles in.